open-telemetry/opentelemetry-python/examples/opentracing/README.md

 to interact with libraries instrumented with [`opentracing-python`](https://github.com/opentracing/opentracing-python).

-The included `rediscache` library creates spans via the OpenTelemetry Redis integration, [`redis_opentracing`](https://github.com/opentracing-contrib/python-redis).
+The included `rediscache` library creates spans via the OpenTracing Redis integration, [`redis_opentracing`](https://github.com/opentracing-contrib/python-redis).
 Spans are exported via the Jaeger exporter, which is attached to the